DPDK/dpdk/doc/guides/prog_guide/packet_framework.rst

 For each incoming packet, the table defines the set of actions to be applied to the packet, as well as the next stage to send the packet to.

-The Intel DPDK Packet Framework minimizes the development effort required to build packet processing pipelines by defining a standard methodology for pipeline development, as well as providing libraries of reusable templates for the commonly used pipeline blocks.
+The DPDK Packet Framework minimizes the development effort required to build packet processing pipelines by defining a standard methodology for pipeline development, as well as providing libraries of reusable templates for the commonly used pipeline blocks.